 Temazepam Addiction Statistics

-- Benzodiazepines were involved in 30% of opioid overdose cases.
+- Benzodiazepines are involved in more than 30% of opioid overdose cases, according to the National Institute on Drug Abuse.

 - In 2015, roughly 446,000 people older than age 12 were current abusers of sedatives.